shorepine/alles/README.md

 w = waveform, uint, 0 to 8 [SINE, SQUARE, SAW, TRIANGLE, NOISE, FM, KS, PCM, OFF]. default: 0/SINE
 ```

-Commands are cumulative, state is held per voice.
-If voice is not given it's assumed to be 0.
+Synthesizer state is held per voice, so you can optionally send only changes in parameters each message per voice.

 ## alles.py